CityOfZion/neo-python/docs/source/Seedlist.rst

 =========================

 It is recommended that you update your seedlist prior to starting any API Servers to ensure maximum connections.
-For more information about API Servers visit 'here <https://neo-python.readthedocs.io/en/latest/basicusage.html#api-server-json-and-or-rest>'_.
+For more information about API Servers visit `here <https://neo-python.readthedocs.io/en/latest/basicusage.html#api-server-json-and-or-rest>`_.